ccoors/musicrenderer_rust/README.md

 # musicrenderer_rust
-This directory contains musicrenderer_rust, a program that is used to render the SMF files from LilyPond to their final form.
-It not yet usable because development has just begun.
+This directory contains musicrenderer_rust, a deprecated program that was intended to be used to render SMF files.
+It not usable and it probably never will be, as it has been replaced by another solution.